matsuand/docs.docker.jp.onthefly/README.md

 ### Overall doc improvements

-Pull requests should be opened against the `master` branch, this includes:
+Pull requests should be opened against the `oligarch` branch, this includes:

 - Conceptual and task-based information not specific to new features
 - Restructuring / rewriting